-During the three months ended March 31, 2017, there was \$1,195 and \$412 of depreciation expense related to the construction support vessel and ROV support vessel, respectively.
-During the three months ended March 31, 2016, there was \$1,190 and \$398 of depreciation expense related to the construction support vessel and ROV support vessel, respectively.
+During the three months ended March 31, 2018, there was depreciation expense of \$1,194 and \$408 related to the construction support vessel and ROV support vessel, respectively, consistent to the prior period.

-During the three months ended March 31, 2017, there was \$891 and \$33 of interest expense primarily related to financing for the construction support vessel and ROV support vessel, respectively.
-During the three months ended March 31, 2016, there was \$910 and \$25 of interest expense related to financing for the construction support vessel and ROV support vessel.
+During the three months ended March 31, 2018, there was interest expense of \$873 and \$0 primarily related to financing for the construction support vessel and ROV support vessel, respectively.
+During the three months ended March 31, 2017, there was interest expense of \$891 and \$33 primarily related to financing for the construction support vessel and ROV support vessel, respectively.
+The note relating to the ROV support vessel was settled during the third quarter of 2017 due to the transfer of interest from the non-controlling interest holder to the Company.